Limehouse Rate Book 1767

 Limehouse Poor Rate Assessment for July 1767 (taken from L/SAL/3/1[STE/812])

-The index of names was complied by Jozef van der Voort.
-An * indicates that the first name is abbreviated in the original document.
+The index is by Jozef van der Voort.
+An * indicates an abbreviation of the first name in the original document.

 The Limehouse Rate Book, 1767 is in a PDF format.